Surfing at Paris 2024

 History of Surfing

 Surfing is believed to have originated with the ancient Polynesians.
 In the late 1770s, during the third expedition of Captain James Cook to the Pacific, one of his lieutenants wrote the first known account of surfing while visiting the Hawaiian Islands.
 By that time, surfing had become an integral part of Hawaiian culture.
 Its popularity as a sport began to rise in the early 20th century thanks to Duke Kahanamoku, a Hawaiian who won three Olympic gold medals in swimming.
 While competing at Stockholm 1912, he expressed a wish to the IOC to see surfing included at the Olympic Games.
 Though it was not yet to be, he helped spread surfing around the world both through his own travels and Hollywood movies.

 In 1964, the International Surfing Association was founded and the first world champions were crowned.
 Three decades later, the ISA made surfing’s inclusion at the Olympic Games a strategic priority.
 That involved developing the sport globally to include many non-traditional surfing countries.
 There are now more than 100 national federations recognized by the ISA.

-Before its Olympic debut at Tokyo 2020, surfing will be contested at the 2019 Pan American Games and the 2019 ANOC World Beach Games in San Diego.
+Before its Olympic debut at Tokyo 2020, surfing was contested at the 2019 Pan American Games and the 2019 ANOC World Beach Games in San Diego.